 For Designit, this means choosing devices that provide high-quality video and audio to help lessen video fatigue.

 “The cognitive load of bad quality audio and video when you’re in these meetings, it’s just unbearable,” Mortensen said.
 “After a full day of meetings and workshops on bad quality video and audio, people get really, really tired and grumpy.
 For employee well-being, it’s super important that these things work seamlessly and are high quality.”

-“The quality of Webex devices is so incredibly good,” Mortensen said.
+“The quality of Cisco devices is so incredibly good,” Mortensen said.
 “For us, as a studio, I keep coming back to the high-quality video and audio.”

 In addition to selecting devices with a strong foundation in the basic capabilities you need, look for ones with other helpful features that make life a bit easier for your team.

-Mortensen highlighted the touchless controls and voice commands Webex devices offer.
+Mortensen highlighted the touchless controls and voice commands Cisco devices offer.